Colin Berry

-Colin Derrick Berry (born 29 January 1946) is a British radio disc jockey, presenter and newsreader, best known for his many years at BBC Radio 2.
+Colin Derrick Berry (29 January 1946 – 16 April 2025) was a British radio disc jockey, radio presenter and newsreader, best known for his many years at BBC Radio 2.

-Career
+Life and career

 Early years

 Berry began his radio career reading news on Radio Caroline in 1965.
-Before that he had performed administrative duties at Granada Television and Westward Television and went on to do similar for Radio Caroline.
-After the Marine Offences Act came into force Berry spent time with more administrative duties for the newly opened Yorkshire Television while working as a club DJ, moving on to work in record promotion, and BBC Radio Medway as a Saturday afternoon presenter.
+Before that he had performed administrative duties at Granada Television and Westward Television, and he went on to do the same at Radio Caroline.
+After the Marine Broadcasting Offences Act 1967 came into force, Berry worked on administrative duties for the newly opened Yorkshire Television while also being a club DJ.
+He moved on to work in record promotion, and then became a Saturday afternoon presenter on BBC Radio Medway.
 He also spent the summer of 1971 as an announcer for HTV.

-Berry had a brief stint with BBC Radio 1 writing and presenting programme trails, before joining BBC Radio 2 as an announcer/presenter in 1973, where he stayed on the staff for thirty-three years, presenting Night Ride, The Late Show, Music Through Midnight, European Pop Jury, Band Parade, The Early Show, You & The Night & The Music and countless other shows and concerts.
+Berry had a brief stint with BBC Radio 1 writing and presenting programme trails, before joining BBC Radio 2 as an announcer/presenter in 1973.
+He remained on the Radio 2 staff for thirty-three years, presenting Night Ride, The Late Show, Music Through Midnight, European Pop Jury, Band Parade, The Early Show, You & The Night & The Music and countless other shows and concerts.
 He also deputised for most of the main daytime presenters, including Terry Wogan, Jimmy Young and David Hamilton.
-During this lengthy period Berry presented programmes for BFBS, and also Inflight Productions for which he remains on the list of presenters.
+During this lengthy period Berry presented programmes for BFBS, and also Inflight Productions for which he remained on the list of presenters.

-Berry was the UK spokesman for the Eurovision Song Contest for many years, reading out the country's voting results.
-This was a role he held between 1977 and 2002, with the exceptions of 1980 and 1998.
+Berry was the UK spokesman for the Eurovision Song Contest, reading out the country's voting results between 1977 and 2002, with the exceptions of 1980 and 1998 when, respectively, Ray Moore and Ken Bruce performed the role.
 He was also the stand-by television commentator, in case the line of Terry Wogan was lost.
 This never happened, though it nearly did on one occasion, just 30 seconds before the show began.

 Berry also appeared on other shows including The Generation Game, Blankety Blank and Bargain Hunt.